netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

     kubectl create -f add_response_headers.yaml

-You can verify the HTTP header added to the response as shown below:
+You can verify the HTTP header added to the response as follows:

     $ curl -vvv http://app.cic-citrix.org/citrix-app/
     *   Trying 10.102.33.176...